imperator-co-org/hlnode-websocket/README.md

 # hlnode-websocket

-JSON-RPC and WebSocket proxy for Hyperliquid EVM with eth_subscribe support.
+WebSocket proxy for Hyperliquid EVM with eth_subscribe support.

 ## Features

-- **Full JSON-RPC proxy**: Forwards all Hyperliquid EVM RPC methods
 - **WebSocket subscriptions**: Real-time streaming for blocks, logs, gas prices, and more
 - **Custom Hyperliquid subscriptions**: `gasPrice` and `blockReceipts` (unique to this proxy)
 - **Prometheus metrics**: Monitor all proxy activity